31 releases (11 breaking)

 Why latency matters

-• But search engine performance still matters when used in a server or service for many concurrent users and requests for maximum scaling, and throughput, and low processor load, cost.
+• But search engine performance still matters when used in a server or service for many concurrent users and requests for maximum scaling, throughput, low processor load, and cost.

-• With performant search technology you can serve many concurrent users, at low latency with fewer servers, less cost, and less energy consumption, lower carbon footprint.
+• With performant search technology, you can serve many concurrent users at low latency with fewer servers, less cost, less energy consumption, and a lower carbon footprint.

 • It also ensures low latency even for complex and challenging queries: instant search, fuzzy search, faceted search, and union/intersection/phrase of very frequent terms.

-• Besides average latencies we also need to reduce tail latencies, which are often overlooked, but can cause loss of customers, and revenue and can cause a bad user experience.
+• Besides average latencies, we also need to reduce tail latencies, which are often overlooked but can cause loss of customers, revenue, and a bad user experience.

-• It is always advisable to engineer your search infrastructure with enough performance headroom, to keep those tail latencies in check, even on periods of high concurrent load.
+• It is always advisable to engineer your search infrastructure with enough performance headroom to keep those tail latencies in check, even during periods of high concurrent load.

-• Also, even if a human user might not notice the latency, it still might make a big difference in autonomous stock market, defense applications or RAG which requires multiple queries.
+• Also, even if a human user might not notice the latency, it still might make a big difference in autonomous stock markets, defense applications or RAG which requires multiple queries.

 Keyword search remains a core building block in the advent of vector search and LLMs